gnss-sdr/geniuss-place/_posts/2019-01-15-monitoring-software-receiver-internal-status.md

 }
 ```

-The implementation of `populate_channels` is straight forward.
+The implementation of `populate_channels` is straightforward.
 The function receives a collection of GnssSynchro annotations as a parameter and inserts each of them into the `channels` map container based on the `channel_id`.
 We only allow objects with a sampling frequency different from zero into the map container.

 ```cpp
 void Gnss_Synchro_Udp_Source::populate_channels(gnss_sdr::Observables& stocks)